Aravinth1525/Weather_X/README.md

 ## **Weather - X**

-"Weather-X", which has accurate weather information for anytime and everywhere.
+"Weather-X", a dynamic website which has accurate weather information for anytime and everywhere.
 Local weather forecast & real time rain, storm, ice & snow reports...By this weather information, you can prepare your plan carefully, you will be successful at work and have better life.

 ### Website Link - [Weather-X](https://weatheraravinth.netlify.app/)